Copper rises above $9,000 for first time since June

 “It does look as if the COVID wave (in China) has peaked already and that we could see a rapid pickup in activity from now,” said Capital Economics analyst Caroline Bain.

-But she said that because the Chinese industry had been relatively resilient through zero-COVID, demand for metals was unlikely to rebound as strongly as demand for energy, adding that the copper market would be well supplied in 2023 and prices may have risen too far too fast.
+However, the Chinese industry was relatively resilient through zero-COVID, so demand for metals was unlikely to rebound as strongly as demand for energy, she said, adding that the copper market would be well-supplied in 2023 and prices may have risen too far too fast.

 Analysts at the Minmetals Economic Research Institute said a solid break above resistance around $8,600-$9,000 may see prices rise towards $11,000.

-On the supply side, a row in Panama deepened as the government doubled down on an order that First Quantum Minerals Ltd halt operations at a copper mine.
+On the supply side, a row in Panama deepened as the government doubled down on an order for First Quantum Minerals Ltd to halt operations at a copper mine.

 Comments